Canadian Marketing Code of Ethics & Standards

 A1 About the CMA

-Our Chartered Marketer (CM) designation and continuing professional development opportunities, along with our compliance and best practices guides and this Code, help marketers keep current and maintain high standards of professional conduct.
+Our Chartered Marketer (CM) designation signifies that recipients are highly qualified and up to date with best practices, as reflected in the Canadian Marketing Code of Ethics and Standards.
+Our continuing professional development opportunities, along with our compliance and best practices guides and this Code, help marketers keep current and maintain high standards of professional conduct.

 The CMA Canadian Marketing Code of Ethics & Standards establishes and promotes high standards for the conduct of marketing in Canada.